 Dana holds an M.A. in Labor Studies from Tel-Aviv University, and a B.A. in Sociology and Human-Resources from Haifa University.

 Laura Gilinski joined Start-up Nation Central as VP of Philanthropic Partnerships in April 2018 after serving as Deputy Director for Development and International Relations at the Israel Museum (IMJ).
-At the Museum, Laura was responsible for all IMJ development operations including cultivation and growth of 16 international friends’ organizations; and direct fundraising from foundations, and individuals.
+At the Museum, Laura was responsible for development operations including cultivation and growth of 16 international friends’ organizations; and direct fundraising from foundations, and individuals.
 Prior to IMJ, Laura served as Chief Development and Public Relations Officer at the Shalom Hartman Institute in Jerusalem, where she worked closely with the Institute’s network of partners, individual donors, foundations and philanthropic organizations, helping Hartman to double its revenue base during the years of her employment.

 Laura worked for over a decade in the Israeli high-tech sector as Director of Corporate Marketing Communications at the Ex Libris Group and as Director of Product Marketing at Wizcom Technologies.
 Laura brings over twenty years of experience in communications, public relations, branding, and fund-raising in the corporate and non-profit sectors.